-Key performance indicator Target 2022 2017 2016
+Key performance indicator Target 2022 2018 2017 2016

-Employee survey response rate 65 52% -
+Employee survey response rate 65 n.a.
+52% -

-Overall engagement capital 55 42%
+Overall engagement capital 55 n.a.
+42%

-Beside the employee satisfaction survey, we want our employ ees to have another well-defined channel through which they can express what is important to them.
+Beside the employee satisfaction survey, we want our employees to have another well-defined channel through which they can express what is important to them.
 We have already seen in the past that ongoing dialogue can lead to improvements in the well-being of our employees.
-Recently, our employees at the Munkedal mill suggested a change in the shift schedule; a change that was then swiftly implemented.
+During 2018 local surveys on mill level have been done in order to guide local management to improve employee's wellbeing.
+As an example can be mentioned that information screens has been mounted on eight (8) different places in the Munkedal mill in order to enhance information spreading.
+In Arctic Paper Grycksbo a team consists of representatives from management and employees has been organized in purpose to identify and implement improvements.
+Next global survey are planned to 2019/Q3.

 In addition, we hold two annual meetings of our representatives at the European Works Council in order to get even more insight and perspective into the needs of our employees.
-We aim to continue this practice in the years to come,
+We aim to continue this practice in the years to come, just as we are committed to maintaining a good relationship with trade unions.